 Section 5 of the Grants Act describes the six eligible transactions for which the grant may be sought.

 Where an applicant satisfies (or applicants satisfy) the eligibility criteria for more than one completed eligible transaction, the applicant (or applicants) must claim the grant for the earliest completed transaction.

 Date of effect

-This public ruling takes effect from 11 October 2012.
+This public ruling takes effect from the date of issue.